bde-isima/bde.isima.fr/README.md

 # 📝 Prerequisites for local development

-- Docker Desktop 2.0+
+- Docker Desktop 2.0+ or Docker Engine with `docker-compose-plugin`
-- Docker Compose v1

 If using **Visual Code**: